hojason117/HomeFolio/README.md

 # HomeFolio

-This is a term project for COP5725 Database Management Systems, which aimed to create a website akin to Zillow using React.
+This is a term project for COP5725 Database Management Systems.
+In this project we will build a real estate searching platform akin to Zillow, using React JS, Google Map API and Go.